GLEAM: Learning to Match and Explain in Cross-View Geo-Localization

 \section{Conclusion}

-In this paper, we systematically address the challenges of cross-view geo-localization by making several key contributions.
-First, we provide a detailed analysis of the CVGL problem, highlighting the benefits of a unified framework for integrating multiple views and modalities, and emphasizing the importance of interpretability and system transparency in practical applications.
-Second, we propose GLEAM-C, a foundational model that aligns diverse viewpoints and modalities with satellite imagery, improving training efficiency and achieving high accuracy through a two-phase training strategy.
-Third, we introduce GLEAM-X, a bilingual benchmark that enables explainable reasoning, allowing the generation of human-interpretable explanations for image correspondences and enhancing model transparency.
-GLEAM-C and GLEAM-X can be integrated into a unified pipeline that combines accurate correspondence prediction with interpretable explanations, improving both robustness and trustworthiness of CVGL systems.
-We hope that our work will contribute to advancing research and development in this field of study.
+In this paper, we systematically address the challenges of CVGL through several key contributions.
+First, we provide a detailed analysis of the CVGL problem, highlighting the benefits of a unified framework for integrating multiple views and modalities, and emphasizing the importance of interpretability in practical applications.
+Second, we propose GLEAM-C, a novel foundational model that aligns diverse viewpoints and modalities with satellite imagery through a two-phase training strategy, achieving high accuracy and training efficiency.
+Third, we introduce GLEAM-X, a novel bilingual benchmark enabling explainable reasoning with human-interpretable explanations for image correspondences.
+GLEAM-C and GLEAM-X further integrate into a unified pipeline combining accurate correspondence prediction with interpretable explanations, improving both robustness and trustworthiness of CVGL systems.